LifnaJos/Data-Analytics-and-Visualization-Lab-ADL601/README.md

 1. Explore Top-10 Data Analytics Libraries in Python
 2. Explore Top-10 Data Analytics Libraries in R
 3. Perform simple experiments in the identified tools in Google Colab.
+4. Prepare a document with the Aim, Tasks performed, Program, Output, and Conclusion.

 ## Tools & Libraries to be explored
 *Python Libraries:*